djeada/Linux-Notes/README.md

 # Linux
 Welcome to the Linux Notes repository!
-Here you will find various notes and tutorials on different topics related to Linux.
-The notes are organized into sections, and the sections are further organized into subsections.
-The difficulty level of the notes varies from beginner to advanced.
+Here, you will find many notes and simple guides about different Linux topics.
+The notes are put into parts, and those parts have smaller parts too.
+The notes can be for beginners or more advanced users.

-In addition to the notes, each section includes a handful of challenges that can be used to evaluate your comprehension of the topic.
-You can skip around to different sections as needed, as not all sections are connected.
+Besides the notes, each part has a few challenges to test how well you understand the topic.
+You can choose different parts as needed, because not all parts are linked.

-This repository contains information that has been gathered over the years as the author has practiced different topics in Linux.
-We hope these notes and resources are helpful as you learn about and work in DevOps industry.
-Let us know if you have any questions.
+This place has information collected over time by the author while learning Linux topics.
+We hope these notes and tools help you learn and work in the DevOps field.
+Ask us if you have any questions.

 ![linux](https://user-images.githubusercontent.com/37275728/222826212-fc2dea16-5926-4b22-9596-ec3cc5d6690d.png)